Designations Congruent with Things: Chapter 23

 “Mako likes me,” Newt says.

-“I, also, ‘like you’, Newton, you do realize that, correct?”
-Hermann says, sitting on the floor at the base of the couch one elbow propped on the cushions, his forehead pressed against his hand.
+“I also ‘like you,’ Newton, you do realize that, correct?”
+Hermann sits on the floor at the base of the couch, one elbow propped on the cushions, his forehead pressed against his hand.

-“Oh my god, dude,” Newt says, giving Hermann a semi-targeted shoulder pat.
+“Oh my god, dude.”
+Newt gives Hermann a semi-targeted shoulder pat.
 “Yes.
-Yes; have you not noticed that I am extremely intelligent.
-I get this whole Newt-I-will-save-your-brain, Newt-you-are-going-to-get-pneumonia, Newt-let-me-just-buy-you-a-wardrobe thing that you’ve got going.
+Yes; have you not noticed that I’m extremely intelligent?
+I get this whole Newt-I-will-save-your-brain, Newt-you-are-going-to-get-pneumonia, Newt-let-me-just-buy-you-a-wardrobe thing you’ve got going.
 I get it, man.
-We have a whole, complicated, thing.
+We have a whole complicated thing.
 You bought me fish.”

 “Yes,” Hermann agrees.

-Newt reaches up and rakes his own hair into instant disarray.
+Newt reaches up and rakes his own hair into disarray.

 Hermann fixes it.